How i Give bacK

-Giving back and philanthropy are a personal choice.
-I choose to support youth creativity/empowerment and women’s leadership because it aligns with my top core values in how I live my life.
+Philanthropy is a personal choice.
+I choose to support youth and college students in their creativity/empowerment and women’s leadership because it aligns with my top core values in life.
 Creativity, innovation, empowerment, and visionary leadership drive every action I take personally and professionally.
-With that, I invite you to enjoy learning about my favorite organizations that I personally engage in.
+I invite you to enjoy learning about my favorite organizations that I personally work with.

 South Bay Artist Collective